-- Preferred contact method: If you have a question, please contact me (Dr. EMT) through my Ohio State email address.
-Typically, I will reply to emails within 24 hours, ideally seven days a week.
-If I do not respond within 24 hours, please send a reminder. - Class announcements: All important class-wide messages will be sent through the Announcements tool in CarmenCanvas.
-Please check your notification preferences (go.osu.edu/canvas-notifications) to ensure you receive these messages.
-For more detailed messages you will receive an email. - Discussion board: I will check and reply to messages in the discussion board several times a week, ideally on Tuesday before Wednesday's class and Thursday before Friday's class and one additional time (not scheduled). - Grading and feedback: For large weekly assignments and quizzes, you can generally expect feedback within seven days.
-Here are approximate guidelines for other assignments: debates and presentations (seven to ten days), exercises (ten days), final research paper (ten days).
+- Preferred contact method: If you have a question outside of class, please contact me (Dr. EMT) through my Ohio State email address (thompson.4@osu.edu).
+I will reply to emails within 24 hours, ideally seven days a week.
+Questions relevant to the class material under discussion are always welcome. - Class announcements: All important class-wide messages will be sent through either the Announcements tool in CarmenCanvas or directly by email.
+Please check your notification preferences (go.osu.edu/canvas-notifications) to ensure you receive these messages. - Discussion board: I will check and reply to messages in the discussion boards several times a week, ideally on Tuesday before Wednesday's class and Thursday before Friday's class and one additional time (not scheduled). - Grading and feedback: You can generally expect feedback within seven days.
+Here are approximate guidelines: debates (5 days or less), presentations and exercises (seven days), and your final research paper (seven to ten days).